This article is a sub-topic under Virtualization Technology: Empowering Ethical Hackers And Red Teams For Cybersecurity Excellence

 Web Developer | Cybersecurity Advocate | Offensive Security Enthusiast

-Passionate about Personal Transformation and Offensive Security, I’m Emmanuel Okaiwele—a dedicated Web Developer and Cybersecurity Advocate.
+Passionate about Personal Transformation and Offensive Security, I’m Ehinomhen Okaiwele—a dedicated Web Developer and Cybersecurity Advocate.
 My mission is clear: elevating the “Cybersecurity Consciousness” of fellow Africans.
 Through my journey, I aim to empower individuals, fostering a safer digital landscape for our community.
 Join me in this transformative endeavor.